Deep Brain Stimulation

 Dr. McClure is an Assistant Professor in the UNC Department of Psychiatry and a board-certified general adult psychiatrist with clinical experience in the assessment of—as well as research experience in neuroimaging of—treatment-resistant mental illness.

 Collectively, our team has had experience with hundreds of patients treated with DBS.
 We feel we offer the best and most complete combined medical and surgical program in the region.
 We utilize detailed microelectrode recordings in the operating room to ensure the best possible electrode placement.
 Dr. Murrow directly performs all of the subsequent programming of the devices, while making any necessary medication adjustments.

 This therapy can be very helpful in some patients, but it is not for everybody.
 Selecting the right patient to receive this therapy is an important part of the process.
 If you think that you or someone you know may be interested in finding out more about DBS, please call Dr. Murrow’s administrative assistant, Angela Glover, at (919) 966-5549.

 The UNC Movement Disorders Center facilitates a meeting about twice per year for people with Parkinson’s (and occasionally for people with essential tremor who have already undergone DBS surgery) and their family members to gather, learn and relate.
 We have a different expert presenter for each group.
 Meetings are held at the Seymour Senior Center on Homestead Road in Chapel Hill.

-For more information or to be placed on the group’s listserv to be notified about upcoming meetings, please contact Jessica Shurer at firstname.lastname@example.org or (919) 843-1657.
+For more information or to be placed on the group’s listserv to be notified about upcoming meetings, please contact the center coordinator, Maggie Ivancic, MSW, LCSWA, at (919) 843-1657 or firstname.lastname@example.org.